DrPaulBrewer/decorated-google-drive/README.md

     getUploadUrlForFile({name: 'hello.txt', mimeType: 'text/plain'})

-will resolve to some Google uploader URL that you can post to with `npm:request`
+will resolve to some Google uploader URL that you can post to with `npm:axios`

 ### Download a file knowing only the /path/to/file